nutanix/terraform-provider-nutanix/website/docs/r/authorization_policy_v2.html.markdown

 * `rel`: - A name that identifies the relationship of the link to the object that is returned by the URL.
 The unique value of "self" identifies the URL for the object

-See detailed information in [Nutanix Authorization Policies](https://developers.nutanix.com/api-reference?namespace=iam&version=v4.0.b1).
+See detailed information in [Nutanix Authorization Policies v4](https://developers.nutanix.com/api-reference?namespace=iam&version=v4.0.b1).